mclancy96/rspec-curriculum-intro-readme/README.md

 - Lesson 21: Request Specs — Testing controllers and APIs with request specs.
 - Lesson 22: System/Feature Specs — Testing user flows with Capybara.
 - Lesson 23: Fixtures vs Factories — Comparing fixtures and factories, best practices with FactoryBot.
+- Lab 7: Testing a Rails Mini-App — A Rails app (Blog with Users & Posts).
+Students write model, request, and feature specs.

 ### Unit 8

 - Lesson 24: Writing Maintainable Test Suites — Best practices for organizing specs, avoiding over-mocking, focusing on behavior not implementation.

----

-## Labs

-For each lab, use the **Lab Repo Prompt** and plug in the title + description:

-- Lab 1: Hello RSpec — Students write their first `describe`/`it`/`expect` specs against a simple Ruby class (e.g., Calculator).
-- Lab 2: TDD a Small Ruby Class — Students TDD a Ruby class (e.g., Playlist, BankAccount, TodoList).
-Specs guide the implementation.
-- Lab 3: Refactoring Specs for Readability — Students refactor messy specs into DRY, readable specs using hooks, `let`, and helpers.
-- Lab 4: Organizing a Larger Spec Suite — Students write/refactor specs for a complex Ruby class (e.g., Deck of Cards, ShoppingCart).
-Must use contexts, subjects, shared examples.
-- Lab 5: Matcher Playground — Students write specs using each matcher type against provided Ruby classes.
-- Lab 6: Doubles & Mocks — Students test-drive a Ruby service object (e.g., Notifier or PaymentProcessor) using doubles and spies.
-- Lab 7: Testing a Rails Mini-App — A Rails app (Blog with Users & Posts).
-Students write model, request, and feature specs.
 - Lab 8: Capstone – Add Specs to an Existing Project — Students return to a project they built earlier and add a full spec suite: unit, request, and system tests.

 ---